Vyral/base-template/_posts/2019-09-13-getting-to-know-cory-hepola-at-the-state-fair.md

 * What are your three favorite books?
 “In Cold Blood,” by Truman Capote, “Oh the Places You’ll Go,” by Dr. Suess, and “Sex, Drugs, and Cocoa Puffs” by Chuck Klosterman
 * Would you rather have a big party or small gathering?
 Small gathering&nbsp;

-Cory is a huge Minnesota Vikings fan, and he’ll be hosting his own Facebook Live session for every game this year that I highly recommend you check out if you’re a fellow Vikings fan.
+Cory is a huge Minnesota Vikings fan, and he’ll be hosting his own Facebook Live session for every game this year that we highly recommend you check out if you’re a fellow Vikings fan.
 He was also nice enough to give us a shout out before we parted ways.&nbsp;

 “I love John’s work.
 He’s the only agent I’d call if I needed to sell my home, so when we’re ready, we’re calling the John Schuster Group.”